 The TriTop Ointment has also been found to be effective when used as a therapeutic treatment for abrasions of the ears and skin that are often caused by steroid responsive dermatoses, which inflicts disease on certain animals.
 This potent creamy ointment contains an added anesthetic that helps to reduce pain when applied to affected areas, as well as a strong anti-inflammatory agent that reduces the swelling often followed after an injury.
-Additionally, the TriTop Ointment is a strong medicated ointment that can reduce the risk of serious infections in horses, dogs and cats.
+Additionally, the TriTop Ointment is a strong medicated ointment that can reduce the risk of serious infections in dogs and cats.

 Side Effects and Warnings

 Hypersensitivity or allergy to tetracaine or neomycin may occur.
 Clinical and experimental data have demonstrated that corticosteroids administered orally or by injection to animals may induce the first stage of parturition if used during the last trimester of pregnancy and may precipitate premature parturition followed by dystocia, fetal death, retained placenta and metritis.